Dual Eligible Medicare Medicaid

 Key Takeaways

-• Dual eligibility refers to individuals qualifying for both Medicare and Medicaid, typically based on age or disability combined with low income, providing them with comprehensive healthcare coverage and financial assistance for premiums and cost-sharing.
+• Dual eligibility refers to individuals qualifying for both Medicare and Medicaid, typically based on age or disability combined with low income, possibly providing them with comprehensive healthcare coverage and financial assistance for premiums and cost-sharing.

 Compare Plans in One Step!